AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 >
 >Note the current limitations related to audience-level metrics:
 >- The audience-level view is currently available for batch (file-based) destinations and the [Google Customer Match DV 360](/help/destinations/catalog/advertising/google-customer-match-dv360.md) streaming destination only.
 Rollout is planned for further streaming destinations.
->- Audience-level metrics are currently recorded for successful dataflow runs only.
+>- For batch destinations, audience-level metrics are currently recorded for successful dataflow runs only.
 They are not recorded for failed dataflow runs and excluded records.
+For dataflow runs to streaming destinations, metrics are captured and displayed for activated and excluded records.

 ![Audiences highlighted in the dataflow panel.](../assets/ui/monitor-destinations/dashboard-segments-view.png)